Arrow: Adaptive Scheduling Mechanisms for Disaggregated LLM Inference Architecture: Analysis

-\begin{itemize} \item \textbf{Strong Predictability}: Equations \ref{eq:ttft-1} and \ref{eq:ttft-2} indicate that the TTFT of the $i$-th request can be uniquely determined by the arrival times and prefill processing times of the first to $i$-th requests.
-Since the computation time of a single prefill request is proportional to the square of the input length \cite{zhongDistServeDisaggregatingPrefill2024, qinMooncakeTradingMore2025, duEcoServeEnablingCosteffective2025}, the precise functional relationship can be determined through profiling.
-Thus, the TTFT of each request in the queue can be accurately predicted. \item \textbf{Monotonicity}: Starting from the moment a user issues a request, the TTFT of the request can only increase monotonically with the processing time.
-If the current queuing delay and computation time exceed the TTFT SLO before the prefill phase completes, the request can no longer meet the SLO requirement. \item \textbf{Sensitivity to Burst Traffic}: Consider the case where $n$ requests arrive as a burst, meaning their arrival times $t_i$ fall within a narrow interval.
-In this case, $t_i$ can be approximated as a constant, and the monotonic increase of $e_i$ causes the TTFT of requests 1 through $n$ to exhibit an increasing trend. \end{itemize}
+Specifically, $\text{TTFT}_1 = p_1$.
+We summarize three key characteristics of TTFT: \begin{itemize} \item \textbf{Strong Predictability}: Equations~\ref{eq:ttft-1} and~\ref{eq:ttft-2} indicate that the TTFT of the $i$-th request can be uniquely determined by the arrival times and prefill processing times of the first to $i$-th requests.
+Since the relationship between the computation time of a prefill request and input length can be determined through profiling and interpolation~\cite{zhongDistServeDisaggregatingPrefill2024, qinMooncakeTradingMore2025, duEcoServeEnablingCosteffective2025}, the TTFT of each request can be accurately predicted. \item \textbf{Monotonicity}: Starting from the moment a user issues a request, the TTFT of the request can only increase monotonically with the processing time.
+If the current queuing delay and computation time exceed the TTFT SLO, the request can no longer meet the SLO requirement. \item \textbf{Sensitivity to Burst Traffic}: Consider the case where $n$ requests arrive as a burst, meaning their arrival times $a_i$ fall within a narrow interval, In this case, $a_i$ can be approximated as a constant, and the monotonic increase of $e_i$ causes the TTFT of requests 1 through $n$ to exhibit an increasing trend. \end{itemize}

 \parabf{Insight 1:} The strong predictability of TTFT enables the serving system to leverage queue information from prefill instances to accurately predict the TTFT of new requests, thereby anticipating potential violations of TTFT SLO.